 In response to New York Times and AP revelations concerning NYPD involvement in widespread Muslim community surveillance, as well as Islamophobic training, the Muslim American Civil Liberties Coalition (MACLC) has been active in demanding police accountability and an immediate change in policies.

 On April 16, 2012 AP reporters Matt Apuzzo, Eileen Sullivan, Adam Goldman and Chris Hawley received the Pulitzer Prize for their investigative reporting of the scandalously widespread NYPD monitoring of American Muslims and MACLC congratulates them all.
-Their work continues: reporting in a Washington Post article (August 20, 2012) that Court records show the Department has admitted that six years of NYPD spying on the community led to no leads in actual terror cases.
+Their work continued, reporting in a Washington Post article (August 20, 2012) that Court records show the Department has admitted that six years of NYPD spying on the community led to no leads in actual terror cases.
 Over the next years and months, other revelations have been reported, culminating in the publication of the reporters’ book Enemies Within on September 3, 2013.
 A trove of revelations can be found here.

 MACLC has been an active force in developing community response and support for police accountability, working in courts, City Council and media.
 MACLC members have done research and created reports detailing the negative impact of surveillance and other NYPD policies.
 At noon on March 11, 2013 at 1 Police Plaza there was a well-attended press conference launching a significant new report entitled: Mapping Muslims: NYPD Spying and Its Impact on American Muslims.
 This work has been researched and compiled by attorneys and researchers at CLEAR and AADELF in partnership with MACLC.
 The Press Release and Press Advisory can be found to the left and also here; the report itself can also be found on the AALDEF website.